 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.

 This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, and others (collectively known as "users"), who have access to, support, administer, manage, or maintain F&M information assets.

-The F&M Committee on Administrative Computing and the Committee on Academic Technology will review this policy on an annual basis.
+The College Information Technology Committee will review this policy on an annual basis.
 All revisions will be presented to the Chief Information Officer (CIO) for approval.